utkarshcmu/grafana.org/content/blog/2018-10-19-timeshift-ep65.md

 [**Bit v.
 Byte Episode 41 - Google & Facebook Hacks, Pixel 3 & Home Hub, Grafana**](https://anchor.fm/bit-v-byte/episodes/Episode-41---Google--Facebook-Hacks--Pixel-3--Home-Hub--GrafanaFontAwesomeDNSControlRestic-e2dd5b/a-a5rsro):  The release of Grafana 5.3 was mentioned in last week's Bit v.
 Byte podcast where Adam discussed some of the new features.
 Always a good series to stay up to date on the latest tools and techniques.

-[**Graph top N time series in Grafana**](https://www.robustperception.io/graph-top-n-time-series-in-grafana):  Brian Brazil explains how to graph the top N series over a duration in Grafana v5.3.
+[**Graph top N time series in Grafana**](https://www.robustperception.io/graph-top-n-time-series-in-grafana):  Brian Brazil explains how to graph the top N series over a duration using Prometheus in Grafana v5.3.

 <br />
 <hr />